gitSatchP/Common_Word_Finder/README.md

 words in a document.
 Written from scratch by me as a final project for my data structures class, it implements three of the data structures we developed for previous programming assignments.
-BSTMap, AVLTreeMap, and MyHashMap implement the MyMap interface (respectively, these class names refer to Binary Search Tree, AVL Tree, and Hash Map data structures).
+BSTMap, AVLTreeMap, and MyHashMap implement the MyMap interface.
+Rspectively, these class names refer to Binary Search Tree, AVL Tree, and Hash Map data structures.
 Using polymorphism, I create any one of these data structures and refer to it from a MyMap reference.
 Though all three classes implement the same interface, their methods are implemented very differently, leading to different execution times on the computer.